Galaxy Watch 4: 48 hours on Samsung's new smartwatch | ExBulletin

 Try out the latest Galaxy Watch 4, announced at Samsung’s August Unpacked event earlier this week, to get a glimpse of where your Android watch is heading.
 Samsung watches are the first watches to feature the latest version of Google’s Wear OS and are a partnership between two companies that are not normally affiliated.

-The Galaxy Watch 4 and Google’s Wear OS platform are still in their infancy, and the watch will not be available until August 27th.
-(The Galaxy Z Fold 3 and Galaxy Z Flip 3 were announced with Samsung’s new smartwatch, and will arrive on August 27th, but can be pre-ordered now.)
-But both models There are some early things that I already understand from a few days on.
+Knowing where the Galaxy Watch 4 and Google’s Wear OS platform are heading is still in its infancy, and the watch will not be available until August 27th.
+(Galaxy Z Fold 3 and Galaxy Z Flip 3 were announced together Samsung’s new smartwatch will arrive on August 27th, but you can pre-order it now.)
+But both models already understand from a few days.
+There are some things that are happening.
 Please note that new software and app updates may be released and my thinking here may change as these health features spend a lot of time collecting wrist data.

 Currently playing: Watch this: First day on Samsung Galaxy Watch 4